cloudflare/cloudflare-docs/content/dns/foundation-dns/advanced-nameservers.md

 ## Dedicated release process

-Zones using advanced nameservers are also less exposed to incidents or software regression.
+Zones using advanced nameservers are less exposed to incidents or software regression.

 The dedicated release process means that only stable changes, that have been in production for a while, will reach advanced nameservers.